Damzwan/sketchmate/docs/DRAW_ENGINE_V3_PLAN.md

 30. **A settled history state should replace the previous state atomically.**
     If the replacement cannot be produced synchronously, keep an exact cover;
     never expose the overview as a transition frame.

+### R11 — fully-erased cleanup deleted visible objects ✅ fixed

+The deferred cleanup treated fewer than 20 surviving pixels in a half-scale worker render as complete erasure.
+That threshold was unsafe for small strokes, thin remnants, and anti-aliased edges; a zero-sized render was also accepted as empty.

+The coarse render is now rejection-only.
+Deletion requires a bounded precise render whose remainder is faint, absolutely tiny, and below 0.5% of the unerased object's alpha coverage.
+A second render with erasing disabled proves the worker can render the original object.
+Small objects are checked at up to 4× resolution, while oversized, strongly opaque, or uncertain cases are kept.
+Candidates are also pinned to their post-stroke mutation revision.
+A delayed job from an older stroke cannot inspect a state created by newer strokes or attach that deletion to the wrong history action.

+31. **Cleanup optimizations require positive proof.** Rendering failure, insufficient resolution, or an unsupported object means “keep”, never “delete”.